michaelwsd/markdown-to-html-parser/README.md

 $ stack run
 ```

-In a separate terminal, in the javascript folder run:
+In a separate terminal, in the Javascript folder run:

 ```
 $ npm i